Michael Rodgers, SPS

 Breda Ahearn, C.P

 Breda is a member of the Sisters of the Cross and Passion.
 She has been in primary teaching for over thirty years in England and Ireland.
 Since July 2005 Breda has been the resident hospitality person at Tearmann, ensuring a warm welcome, listening ear and the comfort to all who visit.
-She also works closely with Michael and Pat, utilising her many skills to add fullness and variety to all the programmes.
+She also works closely with Michael, utilising her many skills to add fullness and variety to all the programmes.